upsatish/AWSConsoleNavigator/README.md

 | Subnet           | subnet-                 |
 | Route table      | rtb-                    |

+### Navigate by ARN

+The following resources can be navigated by ARN.

+- S3 bucket
+- Codebuild project
+- Lambda function
+- Cloudwatch events rule

 ## Unsupported resources

 These resources could not be supported

 - Transit gateway attachment (tgw-attach-)
-- Codebuild
 - DB security group
-- Cloudwatch events rule
 - KMS key
-- Lambda function

 ## TODO

-- [ ] ARN search
-- [ ] Add region to input changed suggestion
-- [ ] Currently tested on Google Chrome - port and test to Firefox
+- [ ] Currently developed and tested on Google Chrome - port and test to Firefox
-- [ ] Add more searches
+- [ ] Add more supported URLs
 - [ ] Search for all TODOs in the project and complete
+- [ ] For an unsupported resource, navigate to an unsupported resource or contributing page
+- [ ] Update README navigate by ARN section to a table with service and resource type
+- [ ] Create ARN navigation for resources supported by ResourceID
+- [ ] Run ESLint on source code
+- [ ] Rename github repository to AWS Console Navigator
+- [ ] Add images to README
-- [ ] Add tooltip
+- [ ] Add JSDoc